PDOK/geopackage-validator/README.md

 ## Local development

 We advise using docker-compose for local development.
+This setup gives you the most recent version of gdal available.
+And allows live editing and testing code.
 First build the local image with your machines user id and group id:

 ```bash
 docker-compose build --build-arg uid=`id -u` --build-arg gid=`id -g`
 ```

-### usage
+### Usage

 There will be a script you can run like this: